LESIM-Co-Ltd/CoreOCR/README.md

     }
     ```

+## Building (Manual)

+If you prefer to build from source:

+1. Clone the repository:
+    ```bash
+    git clone https://github.com/LESIM-Co-Ltd/CoreOCR.git # Replace with your repo URL cd CoreOCR
+    ```
+2. Build the project (this will build both the library and the CLI tool):
+    ```bash
+    swift build -c release
+    ```
+    The executable will be located at `.build/release/CoreOCRCLI`.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details (you should add a LICENSE file containing the MIT license text).